dkakkar/Twitter_Rehydration/README.md

 ## How to use the script

-The code works for python 2.7.11.To install Python 2 follow instructions here https://www.python.org/downloads/
+The code works for python 2.7.11.
+To install Python 2 follow instructions here: https://www.python.org/downloads/

 Follow the steps below to run the code: